-The Corporate and Institutional Banking division constitutes a significant part of the QNB Group's business, contributing 40.4 per cent., 40.2 per cent., and 39.1 per cent. to the QNB Group's total segment revenue (operating income and share of results of associates) for the years ended 31 December 2018, 2017 and 2016, respectively, and 40.4 per cent. and 39.4 per cent. for the six-month periods ended 30 June 2019 and 2018, respectively.
+The Corporate and Institutional Banking division constitutes a significant part of QNB Group's business, contributing 47.5 per cent., 53.3 per cent. and 48.5 per cent. to QNB Group's total segment revenue (operating income and share of results of associates) for the years ended 31 December 2022, 2021 and 2020, respectively.
 QNB's Corporate and Institutional Banking division is divided into client relationship business units and support units (that support the operations of the client relationship business units).
 These client relationship business units are further divided into (i) Domestic Corporate Banking, (ii) SME Banking, (iii) International Corporates and (iv) Financial Institutions and Correspondent Banking.
 These are more fully described below: